rex-p/security-mongo-bundle/README.md

 ## Overriding

-You have the option to make changes to your collection, for example if you user is linked to other collections or you simply want a different collectio name:
+You have the option to make changes to your collections, for example if you user is linked to other collections or you simply want a different collectioName:

 ```typescript
 import {